SilchasRuin/CommanderFull/README.md

 * [Naval Training](https://2e.aonprd.com/Tactics.aspx?ID=4) Grants a swim speed equal to your land speed instead of 20 feet.
 The Passive effect is not implemented as Dawnsbury does not have Athletics checks to swim at this time.
 * [Shield's Up](https://2e.aonprd.com/Tactics.aspx?ID=12) Applies to Parry actions granted by feats as well as those granted by weapons.
 * [Slip and Sizzle](https://2e.aonprd.com/Tactics.aspx?ID=18) At this time, the spellcaster cannot cast spells with variable action costs due to limitations in creating those actions.
+* [Take the High Ground](https://2e.aonprd.com/Tactics.aspx?ID=20) Jumping vertically is not implemented in Dawnsbury so that is not an option.
+The name for the action in an encounter is Take the Heights, as Take the High Ground was too long and looked bad in the log.
 * [Commander Dedication](https://2e.aonprd.com/Feats.aspx?ID=7886) If you are already trained in Warfare Lore when you take this dedication, you can become trained in any skill instead of  any lore.

 ### Attributions and Thanks